benjystanton/benjystanton.github.io/_posts/2020-04-30-accessible-close-buttons.md

 - Use an `<svg>` icon or a `×` character
 - Add styles for keyboard focus and mouse hover

+## To do
+- Look into things to consider for voice input software, like Dragon NaturallySpeaking

 ## Example mark-up

 ```